Dispersive determination of neutrino mass ordering

 The dispersion relation for neutral meson mixing is quoted as \cite{Li:2022jxc}

 where $s$ is the mass squared of the quark $Q$ \cite{Li:2020xrz}, and the application of the principal-value prescription to the right-hand side is implicit.
+The proposed contour and the location of $s$ have been described in Fig.~1 of Ref.~\cite{Li:2022jxc}.
 In the above expression $M_{12}(s)$ and $\Gamma_{12}(s)$ represent the real and imaginary pieces of the box-diagram contribution, respectively, which governs the time evolution of the fictitious neutral meson.
-The piece $\Gamma_{12}$ is proportional to the width difference between the two meson mass eigenstates.
-As $s$, i.e., the scale involved in the box diagrams is large enough, the electroweak symmetry is restored and all intermediate particles become massless.
-The argument holding for the symmetric phase then implies $M_{12}(s)\approx 0$ at large $s$ owing to the disappearance of the mixing phenomenon.
-We mention an alternative setup for the same purpose, $Q_L\bar q_L$ scattering into $\bar Q_Lq_L$ at arbitrary center-of-mass energy $E$.
-As $E$ is high enough, all intermediate particles become massless, and the corresponding amplitude diminishes.
+Their analytical properties can be inferred from the explicit expressions in Appendix A of Ref.~\cite{BSS}.
+Simply speaking, the box-diagram contribution has no poles but contains branch cuts along the real axis with the thresholds being specified below.
+The piece $\Gamma_{12}$ is related to the width difference between the two meson mass eigenstates.
+As $s$, i.e., the scale involved in the box diagrams is large enough, the argument about the disappearance of the mixing phenomenon in the symmetric phase implies $M_{12}(s)\approx 0$.
+For a similar reason, the upper bound of the integration variable $s'$ in Eq.~(\ref{dis}) can be set to the electroweak symmetry restoration scale.

 The dispersive integral on the right-hand side of Eq.~(\ref{dis}) receives the low-mass contribution from $\Gamma_{12}$, which depends on the CKM matrix elements associated with various massive intermediate quarks in the symmetry broken phase.
-It has been illustrated that the physical $\Gamma_{12}$ with hadronic thresholds and the perturbative $\Gamma_{12}$ from the box diagrams with quark-level thresholds produce the same dispersive integral \cite{Li:2022jxc}.
+It has been illustrated that the physical $\Gamma_{12}$ with hadronic thresholds and the perturbative $\Gamma_{12}$ from the box diagrams with quark-level thresholds give the same dispersive integral \cite{Li:2022jxc}.
 This equality has allowed us to solve for the physical $\Gamma_{12}$ from the dispersion relation, which accommodates the observed large $D$ meson mixing parameters.
-Here we adopt the perturbative $\Gamma_{12}$ as evaluating the dispersive integral in Eq.~(\ref{dis}) for simplicity.
+Here we adopt the perturbative $\Gamma_{12}$ for the evaluation of the dispersive integral in Eq.~(\ref{dis}).
 The box diagrams generate the $(V-A)(V-A)$ and $(S-P)(S-P)$ effective operators, which should be handled independently.
-We concentrate on the former contribution, which is expressed as \cite{Cheng,BSS}
+We concentrate on the former contribution, which is expressed as \cite{BSS,Cheng}